Practice Areas

-Up to 13% of individuals exposed to asbestos in the workplace will develop pleural thickening
+Up to 13% of individuals exposed to asbestos will develop pleural thickening

 Initially, diffuse pleural thickening does not cause any distress to the patient, but as the illness progresses, they will start experiencing one or more of the following symptoms: